asabushaban/Coina/README.md

 <a href="https://coina.herokuapp.com"/>Try Coina</a>

 ## Introduction
-Coina is a question forum for blockchain, crypto and web 3.0 enthusiasts to discuss their favorite thing.
+Coina is a question forum for blockchain, crypto and web 3.0 enthusiasts.
+Users can discuss their favorite technology, ask & answer questions or learn about new and exciting things.
 Coina is a spin-off of the popular web application Quora.

 ![Alt Text](https://github.com/asabushaban/Coina/blob/main/react-app/public/wireframes/login:splash.png)